rsdoiel/antenna/archives/2025/going_electric_2025.25.md

 ---

 ## Whoopsie!
 Uh oh!
-Oh my!
-Here’s all the goofs and gaffes by Tesla Robotaxi so far
+Here’s all of Tesla Robotaxi’s goofs and gaffes so far

 date: 2025-06-25, from: Electrek Feed